 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: About Moodle FAQ.
+Up-to-date documentation for the latest stable version of Moodle may be available here: About Moodle FAQ.

 Below is a list of general questions many educators ask about Moodle.
 There are also Frequently Asked Question pages for many specific Moodle tools.

 - 1.2 How do I start using Moodle?

 - 1.3 Where do I get it (from)?

 - 1.4 Do I have to be really good with technology to use Moodle?

 - 1.5 What age of learners and educational settings is Moodle most appropriate for?

 - 1.6 Is Moodle just for online learning?

 - 1.7 Where can I get some tutorials or presentations about Moodle?